 If you don’t want certain site areas or pages to appear in the search, you can do that in multiple ways:

-You can exclude content from the search without touching your site code, by logging in to the AddSearch Dashboard and using the Site Areas tool under Settings.
+You can exclude content from the search without touching your site code, by logging in to the AddSearch Dashboard and using the Site Areas tool under Manage results.
 This is the easiest method.

-To exclude all pages that reside under /temp/, just enter /temp/ into the text field and select Exclude from the dropdown box.
+To exclude all pages located under /temp/, just enter /temp/ into the text field and select Exclude from the dropdown box.
 Changes done in the Site Areas tool take effect with the next recrawl of your site, which for large sites might take some time.